Want to volunteer with the festival? CLICK HERE!

 The Cabbagetown Festival will kick off with an exhilarating opening ceremonies, have loads of things for the kids to do, entertain all ages with music and more and end with a closing surprise you will be itching to take part in.
 More info below.
 Bring your family and friends and do not forget to share your experience on social media tagging @Cabbagetown_BIA and using #CabbagetownFestival.

 Join us as we end the weekend on a high note.
-Have your cameras ready.
-(More info to come.)
+Have your cameras ready as TDot Batu returns to close the festival with a march from Gerrard to Wellesley at approx 6:30pm to close the festival at 7pm.

 The local Cabbagetown community is home to many amazing events.
 Events will be added here as events are confirmed by our community organizers.
 If you are an organizer of an event, please send all details to bia@CabbagetownTO.com for listing consideration.